jesscss/jess/packages/docs/docs/intro/migrating.md

 ### Math

-Depending on the type of value, and if you want to preserve units, you can use Jess helper functions (coming soon).
+Depending on the type of value, and if you want to preserve units, you can use Jess helper functions.
 Otherwise, you can just perform your math in JavaScript.

 **Less**
 ```less